qrrc/tower_defense/README.md

 ## How to play:

 Press H for shortcuts.
 Place turrets when you can afford it.
+Launch enemy weaves and hold on as long as you can.